bitcoin/bitcoin/README.md

 ### Blockchain Application Platform

-The Crown Platform utilizes secure servers (incentivized nodes) to provide scalability and fault-tolerance for economy applications.
+The Crown Platform utilizes two additional tiers of nodes that offer different roles: Masternodes process instant transactions while Systemnodes will host applications via the CrownPlatform.
 Members of the Crown Community can set up their own incentivized nodes to earn CRW while helping to maintain the network.

 For more information, as well as an immediately useable, binary version Crown see http://crown.tech/wallet.